medialab/artoo/grunt.md

 });
 ```

-Note finally that **artoo**'s standard bookmarklet are generated through this task and can be another useful [example](https://github.com/medialab/artoo/blob/master/Gruntfile.js#L98).
+Note finally that **artoo**'s standard bookmarklets are generated through this task and can be another useful [example](https://github.com/medialab/artoo/blob/master/Gruntfile.js#L98).